A Stable Marriage Requires Communication: Commentary and Open Problems

 \begin{open} What is the communication complexity of finding a stable marriage? \end{open}

 Our definition of $(1 - \e)$-stability is nonstandard.
-A more common notion of approximate stability is that a marriage induce few (say at most $\e n^2$) blocking pairs (see \cite{KH08}).
-We remark that the blocking-pairs notion of approximate stability is strictly coarser than ours.
-It is natural to ask if the $\Omega(n^2)$ communication lower bound of Theorem \ref{thm:asm} holds for blocking-pairs approximate stability as well.
+A more common notion of approximate stability is that a marriage induce few (say, at most $\e n^2$) blocking pairs (see~\cite{EH08}).
+As shown in Propositions~\ref{prop:blocking-pairs}, the blocking-pairs notion of approximate stability is strictly coarser than ours.
+It is therefore natural to ask if the $\Omega(n^2)$ communication lower bound of Theorem~\ref{thm:asm} holds as well with respect to the more challenging concept of blocking-pairs approximate stability.

 \begin{open} Is there a protocol $\Pi$ that computes a marriage with at most $\e n^2$ blocking pairs using $o(n^2)$ communication? \end{open}